C. Leslie Macdonald: Life and career

 The breakup of St Albans marked the beginning of the most profitable period of Macdonald's racing career.
 He purchased at the sale ring a handful of horses from Wilson's estate with an eye to their racing potential rather than for breeding.
 He purchased a home at Caulfield, adjoining the racecourse, and there he trained for a number of years.

 His first purchase was the four-year-old Trenton mare Wakeful, who had been tried as a two-year-old, but given a long rest after becoming shin sore.
 Macdonald got her for 310 guineas, which turned out one of the greatest bargains in Australian racing history.
 Races she won for Macdonald included the Oakleigh Plate, Newmarket Handicap, Doncaster Handicap and Sydney Cup, for a total of £16,690 in prize money and through judicious punting, a fortune from the bookmakers.
 She was narrowly beaten by Hymettus in the 1901 Caulfield Cup and Lord Cardigan in the 1903 Melbourne Cup, carrying 10 stone.

 Revenue, a son of Trenton, was another of his St Albans purchases, which cost him 725 guineas.
-This horse took out the 1901 Melbourne Cup and also made a great deal of money for Macdonald, despite starting at 7 to 4, at that time the hottest favorite in the history of the Cup.
+This horse took out the 1901 Melbourne Cup and also made a great deal of money for Macdonald, despite starting at 7 to 4, at that time the hottest favourite in the history of the Cup.
 He did not fare so well in the 1902 Australian Cup though, being crippled in the race, for which Macdonald blamed foul riding by Walter Burn, rider of Flintlock.

 Macdonald had won and lost two fortunes during his long involvement with horseracing and was determined the bookmakers should not have his third, so put it into gilt-edged securities, and thereby lived the rest of his life in comfort and financial security.

 Others of his horses had significant wins: Kinglike won the 1900 Caulfield Guineas, and Aurous won the 1901 Caulfield Futurity Stakes.

 Following a visit to England and the death of Isaac Earnshaw, Macdonald began in 1914 acting as racing manager for "The Firm" of sharebrokers and horse owners Clark & Robinson, whose principals, William Clark and Lionel Robinson, were old friends before settling in England.

 Macdonald left their employ in 1917, and the agency was taken over by S. Bloomfield.

 Macdonald had retired Wakeful to a stud in New South Wales, where she produced a number of foals, and he dropped out of racehorse ownership until those sons and daughters of Wakeful were ready to race.
 Balgowan made little impact, but Blairgour won both the Oakleigh Plate and Caulfield Futurity Stakes for him in 1911, and sold for a good price, but became a windsucker and had to be put out to pasture.

 Night Watch, son of Wakeful, was initially trained by Charles Quinn and W. Kelso, then by Richard Bradfield, who was also training the Clark & Robinson horses.
 Night Watch won the 1918 Melbourne Cup, was second in the Caulfield Cup, and won several other good races.

 Macdonald retired from racing after Night Watch's 1918 victory.